rtm516/GeyserMC-wiki/Fixing-'Unable-to-Connect-to-World'.md

 ## Using TCP in DNS options/port forwarding Instead of UDP

 Minecraft: Java Edition uses TCP for connecting; Minecraft: Bedrock Edition uses UDP.
-Port forwarding your Bedrock Edition port with only UDP will not work.
-Forwarding your Bedrock Edition port with `TCP/UDP` (both protocols) should also work but is not recommended.
+Port forwarding your Bedrock Edition port with only TCP will not work, it has to be UDP.
+Forwarding your Bedrock Edition port with `TCP/UDP` (both protocols) should also work but is not recommended unless Java Edition and Bedrock Edition is sharing the same port.

 ## Bedrock port is less than 10000